 \subsection{Haag's Theorem}

-Soon after formalization of Quantum Field Theory, physicists realized that even in the context of conventional approach to Quantum Field Theory, when we try to explain the interacting theories, more than one class of representaions is needed.
-The said phenomena was observed bay Haag and sometimes is called the Haag's no go theorem, which states that \cite{HaagArt}, free and interacting fields must necessarily be defined on different unitariliy inequivalent Hilbert spaces.
-This means that interacting Fock space cannont exist, beacause the frequency-splitting process cannot be applied to interacting fields.
+Soon after formalization of Quantum Field Theory, physicists realized that even in the context of conventional approach to Quantum Field Theory, when we try to explain the interacting theories, more than one class of representations is needed.
+The said phenomena was observed bay Haag and sometimes is called the Haag's no-go theorem, which states that \cite{HaagArt}, free and interacting fields must necessarily be defined on different unitarily inequivalent Hilbert spaces.
+This means that interacting Fock space cannot exist, because the frequency-splitting process cannot be applied to interacting fields.
 For example, it has been shown in \cite{Baker}, if we add an interacting term $\lambda \phi^4$, where $\lambda \in \mathbb{R}$ to the Klein-Gordon Lagrangian

 we would have then the mass condition $k_ak^a=m^2$ (which plays a crucial role for frequency-splitting process) does not hold, which means that some of the single particle interacting wavefunctions will be built, in part, from plane waves with spacelike momentum vectors.